ESA-PhiLab/OpenSarToolkit/CONTRIBUTING.rst

         increment detected: PATCH

 -   Push to :code:`main` (the commit is already created by the :code:`cz bump` command)
--   Monitor the Github actions
+-   create a new release using the new tag name and the autogenerate report.
+It will trigger the publication on pipy.

 ✨ Happy contribuing ! ✨